sourcegraph/about/blogposts/sofi-moves-fast-on-hundreds-of-microservices-with-sourcegraph.md

 SoFi helps its over 900,000 members achieve financial independence to realize their ambitions with products for borrowing, saving, spending, investing, and protecting their money.

-With Sourcegraph, SoFi can innovate and move quickly while keeping up with [hundreds of microservices](/case-studies/sofi-moves-fast-on-hundreds-of-microservices).
+In this case study, learn how Sourcegraph enables SoFi to innovate and move quickly while ensuring production stability for their [hundreds of microservices](/case-studies/sofi-moves-fast-on-hundreds-of-microservices).

 <a href="/case-studies/sofi-moves-fast-on-hundreds-of-microservices" class="btn btn-primary mt-4">Learn more</a>